nikimal99/SENSE-SEnsing-Similarity-SEeing-Structure/README.md

 ## 📦 Setup

-Clone the repository and install the required dependencies, Using conda:
+Clone the repository and install the required dependencies, using conda:

 ```bash